open-metadata/OpenMetadata/openmetadata-docs-v1/content/v1.0.0/deployment/upgrade/docker.md

 {% /note %}

 Below we have highlighted the steps needed to upgrade to the latest version with Docker.
-Make sure to also look [here](/deployment/upgrade/versions/012-to-013) for the specific details related to upgrading to 0.13
+Make sure to also look [here](/deployment/upgrade/versions/013-to-100) for the specific details related to upgrading to 1.0.0

-{% note description="Warning" %}
+{% note %}

 It is advised to go through [openmetadata release notes](/deployment/upgrade#breaking-changes-from-0130-release) before starting the upgrade process.